cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-blobless-prefschanger.md

 2. Select `Supervised` in the list if not already selected
 3. Tap `Apply Supervised`
     - If it says "Applying" for over 30 seconds close and reopen the app and try these steps again.
-4. When it says `Done! to use Supervised open Settings and go to Contacts` open settings
+4. When it says `Done! to use Supervised open Settings and go to Contacts` open Settings
 5. Tap `Contacts` and enable the `Supervised` option
 6. Restart your phone